GGolbik/LaTeXBookTemplate/README.md

 * Syntax: base/disclaimer/&lt;language code&gt;.tex

 ## Enable / Disable Sections
 You can decide to include or exclude the below sections.
 By default all sections are included.
-If you wish to exclude a section you have to replace `true` with `false` in [config/config.tex](https://github.com/GGerry/GGLaTeXBookTemplate/blob/master/config/config.tex) for the desired section. (see line 9-20)
+If you wish to exclude a section you have to replace `true` with `false` in [config/config.tex](https://github.com/GGerry/GGLaTeXBookTemplate/blob/master/config/config.tex) for the desired section. (see line 9-21)
 * Title Page
 * Disclaimer text (If disclaimer and copyright is exluded the entire page is removed)
 * Copyright text  (If copyright and disclaimer is exluded the entire page is removed)
+* Abstract
 * Table of Contents
 * List of Figures
 * List of Tables